TERMS OF BUSINESS – EFFECTIVE DATE 1st SEPTEMBER 2021

 Handling Clients’ Money/Receipts

-McCormack Hooper Dolan Insurances Ltd will accept payments by cash, cheque, electronic funds transfer, debit and credit card in respect of all classes of insurance in the circumstances permitted under Section 25G of the Investment Intermediaries Act, 1995.
+McCormack Hooper Dolan Insurances Ltd will accept payments by cash, cheque, electronic funds transfer, debit and credit card in respect of all classes of insurance in the circumstances permitted.
 We cannot accept cash or negotiable instruments in any other circumstances.
-For certain Insurance and Investment Products, we may request that all payments are made payable to the provider of the product in question.
-A Section 30 receipt will be issued for all payments received and should be retained by you in a safe place.
+For certain Insurance Products, we may request that all payments are made payable to the provider of the product in question.
+A receipt will be issued for all payments received and should be retained by you in a safe place.
 Under the Central Bank’s Consumer Protection Code strict rules apply in relation to payment of premiums to product producers.
 We will not be able to pay premiums to product producers for a client where the premiums have not been received by the firm.
 Therefore, to avoid policy cancellation, premiums must be paid strictly within credit terms.
 Clients must pay at inception of a contract or on or before renewal date or as invoiced in the case of mid-term alterations.
 Insurance companies may cancel cover where a client fails to meet their obligations in relation to payment terms and conditions.

 Remuneration and Fees